Consumer Information

 Clery Report

 In compliance with the Jeanne Clery Disclosure of Campus Security Police and Campus Crimes Statistics Act, Simmons University publishes an Annual Clery Report.
-The Act requires that we prepare, publish and distribute an annual security report containing crime statistics and policy and security information.
+The Act requires Simmons to prepare, publish, and distribute an annual security report containing crime statistics and policy and security information.

 Fire Safety Regulation: Disclosure of Standards and Measures

 Simmons produces an annual fire safety report outlining fire safety practices, standards, and all on-campus fire-related statistics.
-You can find information about fire safety in our Annual Fire Safety Report, which is included in our Annual Security and Fire Safety Report.
+Information about fire safety is in Simmons’ Annual Fire Safety Report, which is included in the Annual Security and Fire Safety Report.

 Hate Crime Reporting